-Galaxy Soho, I should explain, has been likened, perhaps a bit unfairly, to a pair of breasts perking up from inside the second ring road, a few minutes walk from Chaoyangmen subway Station.
+Galaxy Soho, I should explain, has been likened, perhaps a bit unfairly, to a pair of breasts perking up from inside the second ring road, a few minutes walk westbound from Chaoyangmen subway Station on lines 2/6.
 As such, it is a well known landmark.

 “There is no entrance fee.
 You can come in for free.
 Yay!” says the blurb.
 And with an invitation like that, how could one resist?
 “Beers will be served in 360mL cups and will cost 35 RMB,” it adds helpfully.

 It turns out 16 breweries are in attendance at the 4th edition of the Beijing Craft Beer Festival.
 Many I have never heard of:

 Boxing Cat from Shanghai; Chengdu Harvest; Strong Ale World of Qingdao; Bad Monkey of Dali; Master Gao from Nanjing; Le Blé D'Or of Taiwan; 18 Beer of Wuhan; Devolution from Dalian and Guangtou from Shanghai are all on the billing.
 Local stalwarts of the northern capital are Arrow Factory, Panda Brew, Slow Boat, Jing A and N Beer.